MCUdude/MajorCore/README.md

 ## Write to own flash
+MajorCore uses Optiboot Flash, a bootloader that supports flash writing within the running application, thanks to the work of [@majekw](https://github.com/majekw).
-MiniCore implements [@majekw](https://github.com/majekw) fork of Optiboot, which enables flash writing functionality within the running application.
-This means that content from e.g. a sensor can be stored in the flash memory directly, without the need of external memory.
-Flash memory is much faster than EEPROM, and can handle about 10 000 write cycles.
+This means that content from e.g. a sensor can be stored in the flash memory directly without the need of external memory.
+Flash memory is much faster than EEPROM, and can handle at least 10 000 write cycles before wear becomes an issue.
-To enable this feature your original bootloader needs to be replaced by the new one.
-Simply hit "Burn Bootloader", and it's done!
-Please check out the [Optiboot flasher example](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/SerialReadWrite/SerialReadWrite.ino) for more info about how this feature works, and how you can try it on your MajorCore compatible microcontroller.
+For more information on how it works and how you can use this in you own application, check out the [Serial_read_write](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
+[Flash_put_get](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs and variables to flash and retrieve then afterwards.
+The [Read_write_without_buffer](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Read_write_without_buffer/Read_write_without_buffer.ino) example demonstrate how you can read and write to the flash memory on a lower level without using a RAM buffer.

 ## How to install